Will the Bounce House Blow Away?

 1) Stake the unit down properly, if it's a residential model that comes with those el cheapo small plastic stakes (i.e. like a Little Tikes models) replace them with commercial grade ones (~18 inches long with a J hook) for added piece of mind (pictured below), pound them all the way in the ground and at an angle -> \ (makes it harder to come out).

 2) NEVER use a bounce house in windy conditions (20+MPH for our units), if the weather forecast says there will be 30MPH wind guests that day it may not be a great idea to set a bounce house up.
+If the winds are strong enough the tethers can BREAK.
 If the trees are swaying most likely winds are either too high or borderline at best.
 Keep an eye on the weather in general - use in rain and lightning impose a shock risk and can damage the blower.

 3) Lastly, keep an eye on the bounce house, if a tether gets free from a stake or the stake starts pulling up, re-secure it ASAP, if wind is causing the bounce house to lift (or attempt to) it's too windy turn it off!